top of page

 How it works

-2. Upload the screenshot and the song you want to share here.
-Please label it 'May SM4C [your name]' or something similar and be sure to include your name and email address!
+2. Upload the screenshot and the song (ONE SONG ONLY) you want to share here.
+Please label it 'March SM4C [your name]' or something similar and be sure to include your name and email address!
 Feel free to comment on the FB announcement post to let me know you've submitted, and I'll like your comment within a couple of days to let you know I've received it!

 3. Join our FB group for the zoom link (posted the day of the session) and to keep up-to-date on upcoming listening sessions & announcements.